juanpablordz/juanpablordz.github.io/_posts/2020-05-16-research-questions.md

 ##### 7. Deep Learning

 Deep learning has proven to be a principled and scalable way to perform patter recognition.
-I see deep learning as our core primitive in all the different ideas mentioned above.
+I think of deep learning as our core primitive in ideas mentioned above.

 ***
 *This can eventually lead me to a good statement of purpose.*